Westminster Higher Education Forum

 This conference will consider next steps for UK research and innovation, with a focus on investment, strategic development, new institutions and structures, and frameworks for collaboration.

-There will also be a focus on strategic options and challenges for achieving related policy aims of balancing investment and growth with financial stewardship in the context of budget constraints, as well as future opportunities and performance indicators for the National Wealth Fund, and next steps toward implementing the recently published Industrial Strategy.
+Strategic options for balancing investment and growth with financial stewardship will be examined in the context of budget constraints, looking also at future opportunities and performance indicators for the National Wealth Fund and considering next steps for implementing the forthcoming Industrial Strategy.

 Keynote Speakers